asjadnaqvi/DiD/docs/code/06_twfe.md

 ## More units, differential treatment time, different treatment effects

 Now let's move on to the final part: treatments with differential timings.
 Here we again generate a dummy dataset but get rid of panel and time fixed effects for now.
-As we have seen above, the regressions isolate the panel fixed effects and we recover the coefficient of interest on the the $$ D $$ term.
+As we have seen above, the regressions isolate the panel fixed effects and we recover the coefficient of interest $$ \beta^{TWFE} $$.

 ```applescript